 Important information on the Swiss Data Protection Act

-The Swiss Federal Act on Data Protection (FADP) is being revised: From 1 September 2023, some important provisions will change.
+The Swiss Federal Act on Data Protection (new FADP) has been revised: The new provisions have been in force since September 1, 2023.
 The rules on processing personal data have been tightened.
 For this reason, you as an entrepreneur should review your current guidelines and privacy policies and amend them as needed.
 MyRight provides answers to the most important questions regarding the new FADP.

 What is the new FADP?